Skip to content

 Family-friendly things to do at Flatford

-Whether it's a refreshing walk along the River Stour, finding treasure in a geocache or enjoying the countryside on a nature trail, there are plenty of options for families to create their own adventures and memories at Flatford.
+Whether it's a refreshing walk along the River Stour, visiting the RSPB's Wildlife Garden or enjoying the countryside on one of our trails, there are plenty of options for families to create their own adventures and memories at Flatford.
 Find out what's on offer and all the details you need to plan your visit.

 Planning your family visit

-• Baby-changing facilities are available in the main toilet block
+• Baby-changing facilities are available in the main toilet building

-• The walking trails cover varied terrain and may not be suitable for pushchairs
+• The walking trails cover varied terrain and some may not be suitable for pushchairs

 • Children’s lunchboxes are available in the tea-room.